LiamTyler/Photoshop/doc/iter1_designdocument.md

 > First, in the **Design Description** section below, describe the design you developed to address this challenge.
 We expect that you will include at least one figure showing the relationships of the classes affected by your design.
 Second, in the **Design Justification** section below present the most compelling argument you can for why this design is justified.
 Note that our expectation is that you will need to discuss the pros (and maybe cons) of your final design as compared to alternative designs that you discussed in your group in order to make a strong case for justifying your design.

 ### 1.1 Design Description
 > In our design we viewed tools as a form of specialization.
 The main two features of any tool are: it has a mask, and that mask can be applied to the screen in some way.
-We created a base class called Tool that creates a default mask and default applyTool behavior.
-We then created subclasses for each one of the six tools, which would initialize the mask to be specific to that tool, and change the applyTool behavior as necessary.
+We created a base class called Tool that creates a default mask and default ApplyTool behavior.
+We then created subclasses for each one of the six tools, which would initialize the mask to be specific to that tool, and change the ApplyTool behavior as necessary.
 This design is shown in Figure 1.

 ###### Figure 1.1: UML diagram of the tools
 ![Tools UML][ToolsUML]

 > There are a few key design choices here.
-First, notice how half of the tools do not override the applyTool method from the parent class.
-This is because the default applyTool is generic.
+First, notice how half of the tools do not override the ApplyTool method from the parent class.
+This is because the default ApplyTool is generic.
 Observe the implementation below:

-###### Figure 1.2: applyTool() for Tool (tool.cc).
+###### Figure 1.2: ApplyTool() for Tool (tool.cc).
 ```C++
 void Tool::applyTool(PixelBuffer* buff, ColorData current_color, int x, int y) {
     int mid_x = width_ / 2;